ylhua/ylhua.github.io/_pages/about.md

 Hi, this is Yanling Hua, a second-year Master's student at Lund University, specializing in Virtual Reality and Augmented Reality (VR/AR).

-I’m driven by cutting-edge research in **Extended Reality (XR)** and **Generative AI**, with a focus on AI-assisted content creation.
-My expertise includes developing controllable and efficient generative methods for 3D object modeling, scene synthesis, human motion generation, and implementing XR prototypes.
-I’m also passionate about multimodal interaction design in XR, aiming to create immersive experiences that are more intuitive, responsive, and seamless for users.
+I am passionate about cutting-edge research in **3D Reconstruction and Generation**, as well as **Extended Reality (XR)**.
+My expertise spans generative models, including GANs and diffusion models, advanced 3D modeling techniques such as NeRF, 3D Gaussian Splatting, and parametric human modeling, along with XR application development.

 ## News!

+**[2025/06/15]** Graduated from Lund University.
 **[2025/01/20]** Started as a **Master’s thesis worker** at [Sony Nordic](https://www.linkedin.com/company/sony-europe/posts/?feedView=all).
 **[2024/01/20]** Began an **internship** at [Kunlun Wanwei](https://www.kunlun.com/en/), focusing on **3D human motion generation**.
 **[2023/08/15]** Moved to **Lund, Sweden** to begin my **Master’s studies** at [Lund University](https://www.lunduniversity.lu.se/).